Federal Shipbuilding and Drydock Company: 1940 to closure

 Federal continued to set company construction speed records throughout the war.
 In July 1943, Federal claimed records of 170 days from keel to commissioning on the 2,050-ton Fletcher-class destroyer USS Dashiell (DD-659) and 137 days on the 1,630-ton Gleaves-class destroyer USS Thorn (DD-647).
 Federal also said Type C2 ships were being built in an average time of 82 days.
 In July 1943, destroyer escorts were being launched about once a week since spring of 1943.
 Between the Newark and Kearny yards, Federal launched a company record of 11 ships in 29 days during March 1943.

 After World War II ended, a number of destroyers were cancelled including some that were partially constructed.
 Federal had contracts to build several cargo ships for the United States Maritime Commission.
 Five Type C3-class ships were for Lykes Lines and six for American South African Line.
 Two bulk carriers were built for National Gypsum and three Type C2 ships for Grace Line's "Santa" / South American passenger-freight service.
 Federal also converted SS Uruguay from wartime service for Moore-McCormack starting in 1946.

 4,000 shipyard workers at Federal joined 90,000 other east coast shipyard workers in a strike action on 1 July 1947.
 The strike at Federal ended in November 1947 after 140 days.

 On April 23, 1948, Lynn H. Korndorff, the President of Federal Shipbuilding and Drydock Company announced that the US Navy had agreed to purchase facilities at Kearny for around $2,375,000 ($ today), its depreciated book value.
 The Navy planned to hold the facility in a standby state for potential emergency reactivation.
-The New York Times regarded this sale price to be "astounding low".
+The New York Times regarded this sale price to be "astoundingly low".
 In July 1948, Federal's large floating dry dock was towed 1,700 miles in 19 days to Gulf Shipbuilding Corporation's Chickasaw, Alabama, shipyard, which had been constructed during World War I by U.S. Steel, parent of Federal SB&DD.

 Around 465 ships were delivered by Federal SB&DD Company out of its 569 hull numbers allocated.
 325 were delivered from the Kearny yard and 140 from Port Newark.

 Instead of building ships, the site eventually hosted a salvaging operation where numerous ships were scrapped.
 In 1975, the former Federal yard was described as one of the nation's largest ship breaking yards.
 According to the 1975 head of the River Terminal Development Corp, the first ship to be scrapped at the yard was USS Enterprise (CV-6) in 1959.
 Other carriers scrapped there included Essex, Randolph, Boxer, Wasp and Antietam.
 Battleships, battle cruisers, cruisers and submarines had also been scrapped at the former Federal yard as of the mid-1970s.
 Texas Tower 3 was also scrapped at the Federal yard by Lipsett Corp.